Kutalia/electron-speech-to-speech/README.md

-# electron-speech-to-speech
+# electron-speech-to-speech - free unlimited local speech-to-speech and real-time captioning solution

-A no-brainer ready-to-use Electron speech-to-speech app for your voice calls based on 100% locally run AI models
+A no-brainer ready-to-use Electron based speech-to-speech and live captions app for your voice calls based on 100% locally run AI models

-Scaffolded with `npm create @quick-start/electron@latest` `react-ts` template
+## Main features
+1) **Entire speech-to-speech** (transcription, translation, voice synthesis) pipeline utilizing OpenAI Whisper, VITS Kokoro and various other open-source AI models running on **WASM** and **WebGPU**
+2) **Live captions** using my [**whisper.cpp** Node.js addon](https://www.npmjs.com/package/@kutalia/whisper-node-addon) supporting GPU acceleration through **Vulkan API** and **Apple Metal**, or **OpenBLAS** for CPU inference on Windows.
+You can not only caption your **system's audio** but also any input stream as well (recommended to use virtual audio device for voice calls, more on that below)
+3) **Cross-platform** - while Windows build is provided and the app is optimized for it, you can compile for other platforms (Mac, Linux) with a single npm command

 ## Recommended system requirements

 At least 32GB RAM given that some models run CPU-side with **WASM** as the **WebGPU** support for them is experimental and buggy

-Specifically, OpenAI Whisper speech transcription part runs with WebGPU while translation and voice synthesis are CPU managed
+Specifically, during speech-to-speech OpenAI Whisper transcription models run on WebGPU while translation and voice synthesis are CPU managed

 ## Misc.
 Recommendations